What is therapy, and how can it help?

 Dialectical behavior therapy

-Skills in mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness are developed and improved upon in this approach.
+Skills in mindfulness, distress tolerance, emotion regulation, and interpersonal effectiveness are emphasized in this approach.
 Radical acceptance, dialectics, and behavioral change are applied towards achieving a life worth living.

 Interpersonal and social rhythm therapy

-Interpersonal problem areas are identified to address, and routines or social rhythms are essential to promoting regularity and in turn, stabilizing mood.
-While it was developed for bipolar disorder, its interventions can serve to benefit those with other challenges, especially related to mood.
+Interpersonal problem areas are identified to address, and regulating social rhythms is essential to promoting stabilization of mood.
+While IPSRT was developed for bipolar disorder, its interventions can serve to benefit those with other challenges, especially related to mood.

 Psychodynamic therapy